deltachat/deltachat-pages/_posts/2025-01-22-webxdc-notifications.md

   Consult [Cory Doctorow's "Ulysses Pact"](https://pluralistic.net/2024/11/02/ulysses-pact/) for why this is a good idea.

-This all sounds to good to be true, right?
+This all sounds too good to be true, right?
 But what if another reality is possible by just stretching out our hands and grabbing it?

 Let's look at some of the recent webxdc community advances,